You’d be surprised how Office 2013 knows ‘Where you left off’.

 For all the talk by Microsoft about privacy and security, this is a curious and glaring gap.
 Presumably, saving in the Registry was done for speed or perhaps merely to avoid a debate with the Office document format team about adding to the Open Office XML Schema (never underestimate the difficulties of intra-Microsoft communication and bureaucracy).

-What’s worse, these ‘Reading Location’ details are kept for the last 50 documents read by the Office 2013 user.
+What’s worse, these ‘Reading Location’ details are kept for the last 50 documents read by the Word user.
 That’s far more than the usual Most Recently Used (MRU) list that’s around 25 documents.

 - Difference between ‘Pickup where you left off’ and ‘Shift + F5’.